argumentcomputer/user-manual/src/05-commits.md

 [12 iterations] => 88
 ```

-Note: Lurk proofs that involve opening a functional commitment and applying it to certain arguments won't reveal any additional information about the function's implementation details or the data it carries, *as long as all of its arguments are consumed*.
+Note: Lurk proofs that involve opening a functional commitment and applying it to certain arguments won't reveal any additional information about the function's implementation details or the data it carries, unless the computation halts and returns the resulting function with partially applied arguments.
-If some argument is not consumed, the application will return another function due to auto-currying, revealing its internals.

 ### Higher-order functional commitments